 How physically challenging is my course?

-The physical exertion levels vary from course to course, so please reference the specific course description for more information.
+The exertion level for each course is included in the course description.
 Participants who do not feel up to the physical requirements should contact the Field Institute as soon as possible to inquire about modifications and alternatives, including custom courses, use of an all-terrain wheelchair, or attending only a portion of the course.
 We are NOT able to discuss possible modifications without at least two weeks advance notice.

 Please keep in mind that you will be hiking at elevations between 7,000 and 11,000 feet during your course.
 Altitude sickness can affect anyone, regardless of their overall fitness level.
 Symptoms of altitude sickness include headache, fatigue, loss of appetite, nausea, or occasionally vomiting.
 If you experience any of these symptoms during your course, please let your instructor and Conservancy staff know right away.